MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/create-groups.md

 6. Click **Close** three times.

-The Office 365 group will appear in Outlook with members assigned to it.
+The group will appear in Outlook with members assigned to it.

 ### Send copies of conversations to group members' inboxes